-"Trump should be held accountable for a spate of unhinged social media posts and his administration’s approach to negotiations with Iran," Hillary Clinton said during her appearance on Morning Joe.
+"Trump should be held accountable for a spate of unhinged social media posts and his administrations approach to negotiations with Iran," Hillary Clinton said during her appearance on Morning Joe.

 Republican strategists now face a deteriorating map for the upcoming midterm elections.
 Sahil Kapur of NBC News observes that the war with Iran has clouded prospects for Republicans in swing districts across the United States.
 Voters who previously prioritized economic issues are shifting their focus toward the human and financial costs of a protracted military campaign.
 Internal party memos indicate concern that the Iran war will overshadow domestic achievements that GOP candidates hoped to showcase.

-Republican Candidates Struggle With Iran War Messaging
+Republicans Struggle With Iran Messaging

+Polling data from several key battleground states suggests a cooling of support among independent voters.
+While the Republican base typically rallies around the flag during the initial phases of a conflict, the prolonged nature of the current hostilities is testing that loyalty.
+Candidates in suburban districts are finding it difficult to reconcile the president's aggressive rhetoric with the economic stability their constituents demand.
+Many of these voters expressed concern over rising energy prices and the potential for a wider regional conflict.
 National security remains a central theme, but the framing has shifted from strength to volatility.
 Republicans are forced to defend a multi-front diplomatic and military engagement that lacks a clear exit strategy.
 The traditional advantage that the party holds on defense matters is eroding as the costs of the conflict become more visible to the taxpayer.
 Congressional leaders have sought to pivot the conversation toward border security and inflation, yet the news cycle continues to be dominated by developments in the Gulf.

 Voters in the Rust Belt and the Sun Belt have responded differently to the administration's posture.
 In states like Pennsylvania and Arizona, Republican incumbents are seeing their leads narrow as Democratic challengers highlight the absence of a formal declaration of war.
 These challengers are framing the conflict as an impulsive venture rather than a calculated strategic move.
 Field offices in these states report that door-knockers are frequently asked about the duration of the deployment and the specific objectives of the Vance-led mission.